Dragon (Shrek): Film series

 Dragon has the task of guarding Princess Fiona in her isolated castle.
 While Shrek attempts to rescue the princess, Donkey finds himself at the mercy of Dragon.
 Upon learning that his captor is female, Donkey begins spouting flattery in order to distract her.
 Dragon becomes infatuated with him, despite the fact that her love is unrequited.
 As a result, she picks him up in her teeth and carries him to her chambers, where she wraps him in her tail and flirts with him.
 Shrek soon comes back to "save his ass" (a pun referring to Donkey), and the trio escape from Dragon's castle, leaving a chained and miserable dragoness in their wake.
 Dragon is not seen again until later in the film, having escaped and abandoned Fiona's volcanic keep.
 She and Donkey make amends, and aid Shrek in his quest to save Fiona from her marriage to Lord Farquaad.
 Dragon disposes of Farquaad by swallowing him.
+Dragon soon grabs the bouquet of flowers Fiona tosses at her and Shrek's marriage and presents them to Donkey.
+Donkey smiles lovingly, and the two nuzzle and also become wed.

 Dragon is absent for much of Shrek 2, but becomes one of Shrek's best friends prior to its events.
 Donkey claims at the film's beginning that she had been "all moody and stuff" recently, explaining his unannounced arrival at Shrek's swamp.
 Nevertheless, Dragon makes a full appearance in a post-credits scene, in which she arrives with six young "dronkeys" - dragon-donkey hybrids that meet their clueless father for the first time.

 In Shrek the Third, Dragon and her young dronkeys stay behind with Fiona and the other "princess" characters to await Shrek's return.
 When Prince Charming attacks Far Far Away, Dragon is captured and disarmed by a large iron chain cast net; her dronkey offspring are caught and imprisoned, as well.
 At the film's climax, Dragon helps dispose of Prince Charming by knocking over a stone stage prop keep on top of him.
 She is later seen in Shrek's swamp while Shrek and Fiona are caring for their ogre triplets.

-In the series' last film, Shrek Forever After, Dragon appears briefly at the beginning of the film, but reappears later in a parallel universe where she never met Donkey, having been captured by Rumpelstiltskin.
+In the series' fourth film, Shrek Forever After, Dragon appears briefly at the beginning of the film, but reappears later in a parallel universe where she never met Donkey, having been captured by Rumpelstiltskin.
 She attempts to eat Shrek and Fiona, and despite Donkey's attempts at romance, almost devours him before he is saved by Puss in Boots.
 The parallel Dragon ends up muzzled and bound in chains after being stopped by Shrek and Fiona, fading out of existence as the real world is restored.
 She is shown to be back to her normal self in the film's finale.